marvintv/marvintv/README.md

 ---

 *""Be water, my friend.
-Empty your mind, be formless, shapeless — like water.
-Now you put water in a cup, it becomes the cup; You put water into a bottle it becomes the bottle; You put it in a teapot it becomes the teapot.
-Now water can flow or it can crash.
-Be water, my friend." - Bruce Lee 🌊"* ❄️
+Empty your mind, be formless, shapeless — like water. - Bruce Lee 🌊"* ❄️